ram-err404/nokia-hackathon/README.md

 >>c) If API rate crosses the configured threshold value.
 It scale out corresponding mediation xApp and scale in if API rate falls lower than 25% of threshold values.

-#### For more detailed description refer the attached ppt present at:
+#### For more detailed description refer presentation: EuphoriaHackathon - A Team.pptx